 Two minutes, twice a day.
 What could be simpler, right?
 The ADA recommends we all brush our teeth for two minutes twice a day, but for kids, this simple task isn’t always so simple.
 Little hands can struggle to work a toothbrush well enough to reach every nook and cranny on every tooth.
 Also, a million distractions can keep kids from standing still for those couple of minutes.
 Worry not!
-We’re here to help.
+The team at Great Beginnings Pediatric Dentistry is here to help!

 1. Electric toothbrushes remove plaque more effectively than manual toothbrushes.